 Lungo il Tevere is an amazing event celebrated from June until September.
 The ancient embankment of the Tiber becomes the place of a grand culinary feast, with the best restaurants of Rome participating.
 The cultural program of the festival includes live concerts, theatre performances, art exhibitions, and evening discos.
 In order to truly experience the 'taste of Rome', it is better not to have your dinner at one single place, but to try small (street) snacks of different restaurants and cafés.
 For more information about this great event, see the official website (It).

-The Festival of Sacred Music takes place every autumn, across the Papal Basilicas of Rome.
-Traditionally, famous philharmonic orchestras and church choirs from around the world perform in these magnificent temples, surrounded by works of art.
-All money raised goes to the restoration of cultural monuments.
-See the official website for the latest news.
+The Festival of Sacred Music takes place every autumn, across the Papal Basilicas of Rome – learn more about these four special churches in our article dedicated to the Papal Basilicas in Rome.
+Famous philharmonic orchestras and church choirs from around the world traditionally perform in these magnificent temples during the festival, surrounded by gorgeous works of art.
+All money raised during the event goes to the restoration of cultural monuments.
+Have a look at the official website for the latest news.

 Riding a bicycle can be hard in Rome.
 Although there are some dedicated bike lanes, the hills and the traffic can make it a challenge.
 Leaving your bicycle on the street without a lock is not a good idea, as it may get stolen.
-If you still want to take up this challenge, renting a bicycle in Rome costs about € 10 a day.
-We can recommend BiciBaci or Rent Bike Cool.
+If you still want to take up this challenge, renting a bicycle in Rome costs about € 15 a day.
+We can recommend BiciBaci and Rent Bike Cool as local rentals.

 Rome offers several hop-on hop-off bus tours around the city.
 One of the best-known operators is the red-colored City Sightseeing.

 In Via dei Giubbonari, near Campo de' Fiori, you may encounter a small crowd outside surrounded in a smell of fried codfish.
-It is the smell of a legendary restaurant, only offering traditional products: roman ‘puntarelle’ (bread with butter and anchovies), ‘baccalà in pastella’ (fried cod), beans with oil and fried zucchini.
+It is the smell of a legendary restaurant, only offering traditional products: roman ‘puntarelle’ (bread with butter and anchovies), ‘baccalà in pastella’ (fried cod), or beans with oil and fried zucchini.
 It's a traditional and remarkable place, primarily attended by Romans.
-Also take-away codfish.
+The place also offers take-away codfish.
 See their Facebook page for more info.